 West Village chic

-As the name might suggest, Café Cluny (www.cafecluny.com) brings the whimsy of Paris to the West Village with woven bistro-style bar chairs and a selection of joie-de-vivre-inducing platters like steak frites, green salads and an original midday favorite: the breakfast club sandwich (essentially a BLT with a fried egg).
-During brunchtime sunlight fills the front dining room bouncing off gilded frames, as servers in striped sailor-style t-shirts carry tin carafes of morning brew.
+As the name might suggest, Café Cluny (www.cafecluny.com) brings the whimsy of Paris to the West Village with woven bistro-style bar chairs and a selection of joie-de-vivre-inducing plates like brioche French toast with seasonal fruit, grilled tuna burger with wasabi mayonnaise and duck confit hash (with poached eggs and fingerling potatoes).
+During brunchtime, sunlight fills the front dining room bouncing off gilded frames, as servers in striped sailor-style t-shirts carry tin carafes of morning brew.

 East Village casual

-Toeing the line between Middle Eastern and homegrown American fare, Café Orlin (www.cafeorlin.com) is the star of the brunching scene along St Mark’s Place.
+Toeing the line between Middle Eastern and homegrown American fare, Café Orlin is the star of the brunching scene along St Mark’s Place.
 Find the subtle ‘Café’ sign scribbled in cursive and step inside to discover an unholy assemblage of black wooden furniture separated into the three rooms.
-Perfected omelets with fresh fixings folded deep within lure a colorful assortment of characters from angsty hipsters fiddling with their iPads to hung-over SNL cast members recovering from last night’s show.
+Perfect omelettes with fresh fixings folded deep within lure a colorful assortment of characters from aloof hipsters fiddling with their smart phones to hung-over Saturday Night Live cast members recovering from last night’s show.

 Boho in SoHo

 While you’re in the area: Shopping arms akimbo!
-Browse through hundreds of boutiques peppered throughout SoHo’s cobbled streets from big brand names to one-off treasures like Kiosk (www.kioskkiosk.com) and McNally Jackson Books.
+Browse through hundreds of boutiques peppered throughout SoHo’s cobbled streets from big brand names to lesser-known treasures like Muji (muji.us) and McNally Jackson Books.

 Eats for aesthetes

 While you’re in the area: There is, of course, the beautiful Neue Galerie upstairs showcasing the best in German and Austrian art, including works by Gustav Klimt.
-The Frick Collection, a short walk away, is free on Sunday mornings.
+The Frick Collection, a short walk away, is pay-what-you-wish from 11am to 1pm on Sundays.

 The Anti-Brunch, aka The Brooklyn Pilgrimage